metanitesh/Js.metaList/README.md

 >MetaList follows smacss guidelines to architect css in modular fashion and organizes base, layout and module classes separately.
 Every css module in metalist can be effectively re-used and adopt different layouts.

 ####CSS-RWD
->Metalist responds with user friendly version of application on smaller resolution.
+>MetaList responds with user friendly version of application on smaller resolution.

 ####DB/ LocalStorage
 >MetaList stores data locally in your browser.

 ####jQuery/ Uunderscore
->Metalist uses jquery for Dom and Underscore for utility belt.
+>MetaList uses jquery for Dom and Underscore for utility belt.